Emigration from Kosovo: Diaspora investment in Kosovo

 The Ministry for the Diaspora held a conference on “Attracting Diaspora investment in Kosovo”, recognizing the importance of the diaspora to the economy of Kosovo.

 The Minister for the Diaspora, Mr. Ibrahim Makolli, said that the Ministry's objectives are to identify, encourage, and support investment from the diaspora.

 Deputy Prime Minister and Minister of Trade and Industry (MTI), Mimoza Kusari – Lila, presented plans to attract investment from Kosovo's diaspora, directly relating to two agencies that operate under the MTI.
 At the press conference, she talked about the Business Registration Agency.
 The Agency will collaborate with Ministry for the Diaspora to open Business Registration Centres in Switzerland, Germany, the United States, and Turkey, to process business registrations outside Kosovo relating to Kosovar business owners.
 Many international representatives attended this meeting.

-The objective of the conferences is to promote investment and inform the Kosovo diaspora of facilities for doing business, and reforms that have been implemented in Kosovo.
+The objective of the conferences is to promote investment and inform the Kosovan diaspora of facilities for doing business, and reforms that have been implemented in Kosovo.

 Business registration in Kosovo is now much easier and faster.
 Goods import and export procedures have been significantly reduced, a considerable number of construction licenses have been eliminated, and contract implementation has been greatly improved through laws governing enforcement procedures, notaries and the cadastre.

 Among other progress, Minister Kusari – Lila also spoke about the conclusion of the investment protection agreement.
 Agreements have been signed with 12 countries: the United Kingdom, Hungary, Italy, the Netherlands, Croatia, Japan, the United Arab Emirates, Kuwait, Qatar, Norway, France, and Montenegro.
 Finally, the positive impact of improved relations with the European Union on investment promotion and growth.

 Kosovo's remittances for 2010 were €511.6 million.
 30% of foreign direct investment came from the diaspora.